Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Introduction

-In the past, sigmoidal \cite{DBLP:journals/corr/abs-1811-03378}saturating activation functions were widely used due to their property of approximating the step or signum function while being differentiable.
+In the past, sigmoidal saturating activation functions were widely used because these functions approximate the step or signum functions (used in Rosenblatt's perceptron \cite{4066017}) while still being differentiable \cite{DBLP:journals/corr/abs-1811-03378}.
 The outputs of s-shaped saturating activations have the important property of being interpretable as a binary yes/no decision and hence are useful.
 However, deep neural networks composed of purely sigmoidal activation functions are hard to train, due to the vanishing gradient phenomenon which arises when saturating activation functions are used.
-The adoption of non-saturating and non-sigmoidal Recti-Linear Unit (ReLU) \cite{DBLP:journals/corr/abs-1803-08375} activation function to alleviate the vanishing gradient problem is considered a milestone in the evolution of deep neural networks.
+The adoption of the non-sigmoidal Recti-Linear Unit (ReLU) \cite{DBLP:journals/corr/abs-1803-08375} activation function to alleviate the vanishing gradient problem is considered a milestone in the evolution of deep neural networks \cite{poirazi2003pyramidal} \cite{agarap2018deep}.

-During training, the parameters are continually updated in the direction of the negative gradient.
+During training with the Backpropagation algorithm, the parameters of a network are continually updated in the direction of the negative gradient \cite{rumelhart1986learning}.
 Hence small gradients lead to stagnation in learning and slow parameter updates.
-The derivative of sigmoidal activation functions with respect to the input input is small outside a small closed interval around zero (usually [-5 , 5]).
+The derivative of sigmoidal activation functions is small outside a small closed interval around zero (usually [-5 , 5]).
 In particular $ \exp (-5) < 0.01 $ and hence activation functions composed purely of exponentials, such as logistic-sigmoid and tan-sigmoid will saturate outside this narrow range.

-Furthermore, in uni-polar activation functions (functions that take purely non-negative values like logistic-sigmoid), the outputs of a layer can get combined to form large positive values leading to the saturation of neurons in the next layer.
+Furthermore, with uni-polar activation functions (functions that take purely non-negative values like logistic-sigmoid), the outputs of a layer can get combined to form large positive values leading to the saturation of neurons in the next layer.
 Thus, activation functions that do not shift the mean of the input towards positive or negative values (such as tanh(z)) reduce saturation of succeeding layers and hence perform better.